The women working in the heart of the automotive district in southern Ontario are unlike any other autoworkers in the world.

 But female employees, especially those in the automotive sector in Windsor, remain tight-lipped, fearing for their jobs or reprisals from their bosses if they raise their concerns.

 Gina DeSantis, who works in an automotive plant in Windsor, says most women residing in the area make a living in these plants.
 Like her mother, she got a job at the automotive factory, with DeSantis’ daughter following in their footsteps.
-Three generations of watching fellow female co-workers becoming ill did not stop DeSantis from going to work each day — it is simply a way of life.
+Three generations of watching fellow female co-workers becoming ill did not stop DeSantis from going to work each day — it is simply a

 “Workers are nervous about this,” suggests Jeanne Rizzo, president of the Breast Cancer Fund.
 “They don’t want to be in a situation that if they complain too much and if it is too costly to meet the health demands, then they will move the plants.
 So they are a lower income group of people that are, really, pretty much stuck.”